Peter-Greek/lua-cmsgpack/README.md

 -- Set a global packing/unpacking option; see getoption. msgpack.setoption(option, value)

--- Returns a sentinel value used to represent "null" arrays.
-Lua 5.1 and LuaJIT -- require invoking the function while other Lua versions treat sentinel as a -- 'light' C function, where msgpack.sentinel == msgpack.sentinel(). null = msgpack.null() -- or msgpack.sentinel()
+-- A sentinel value used to represent an explicit "nil" value when packing or -- (optionally) unpacking.
+This is implemented with a 'light userdata' in Lua5.1/LuaJIT, -- and a 'light' C function for Lua 5.2, Lua 5.3, and Lua 5.4 (thereby allowing -- msgpack.null == msgpack.null()).
+This feature has no equivalent in MessagePack.lua null = msgpack.null -- or msgpack.sentinel
 ```

 ##### Packing